grant-he/lxd/doc/api-extensions.md

 This introduces `rebase` as a value for zfs.clone\_copy causing LXD to track down any "image" dataset in the ancestry line and then perform send/receive on top of that.

+## custom_volume_refresh
+This enables refreshing a custom storage volume on copying, and introduces the `refresh` option for storage volume copy operations.